websockets/ws/doc/ws.md

 A set that stores all connected clients.
 Please note that this property is only added when the `clientTracking` is truthy.

+### server.address()

+Returns an object with `port`, `family`, and `address` properties specifying the bound address, the address family name, and port of the server as reported by the operating system if listening on an IP socket.
+If the server is listening on a pipe or UNIX domain socket, the name is returned as a string.

 ### server.close([callback])

 Close the server and terminate all clients, calls callback when done.